MousaviLaleh/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 Build and evaluate several machine learning algorithms to predict credit risk using Python.
-We We adopted the following procedure:  <br/>
+To predict credit risk we adopted the following procedure:  <br/>

-- Oversample the data using the **RandomOverSampler** and SMOTE algorithms.
+- Oversample the data using the **RandomOverSampler** and **SMOTE** algorithms.
-- Undersample the data using the ClusterCentroids algorithm.
+- Undersample the data using the **ClusterCentroids** algorithm.
-- Use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
+- Use a combinatorial approach of over- and undersampling using the **SMOTEENN** algorithm.
-- Compare two machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier.
+- Compare two machine learning models that reduce bias, **BalancedRandomForestClassifier** and **EasyEnsembleClassifier**.